hlascelles/karina_personal_website/_posts/kitchen/2023-05-04-buttermilk-pancakes.md

 * 1/4 teaspoon salt
 <nbsp></nbsp>
 * 30g butter
-* 375g buttermilk
 * 1 egg
+* 375g buttermilk/kefir

 **Methods:**

 * Melt the butter and let it cool down a bit.
 * Mix all the dry ingredients (flour, baking powder, baking soda, sugar and salt).
-* Separately whisk together the buttermilk, egg and melted butter.
+* Separately whisk together the buttermilk/kefir, egg and melted butter.
 * Stir the dry ingredients into the wet ingredients just until combined.
 Do not overmix, there should be lumps in the batter.
 * Spoon small dollops of batter on a hot non-stick pan.
 They will expand, so do keep them small and spaced out.
 Flip as soon as the bottom sides are brown, while the top is still liquid.